jakmar86/Python_PDF_tool/README.md

 # PDF Manipulation Tool

 This is a basic Python script created for practicing Python.
-It provides a simple GUI to select, split, and merge PDF files.
+It uses the Tkinter library for the GUI and PyPDF2 for handling PDF files.
+The script allows you to select multiple PDF files, rearrange their order, and then merge them into a single PDF file.
+It also provides a function to split a PDF into separate pages.

 ## Features

- - Select multiple PDF files and display them in a list.
+- **Select PDF Files**: You can select multiple PDF files from your file system.
+The selected files will be displayed in a listbox, showing only the filenames for simplicity.
- - Move the selected PDF files up and down in the list.
+- **Rearrange Order**: You can rearrange the order of the selected PDF files using the "Move Up" and "Move Down" buttons.
+The order in the listbox will be the order in which the files are merged.
- - Split the selected PDF files into separate pages.
- - Merge the selected PDF files into a single file.
+- **Merge PDFs**: You can merge the selected PDF files into a single PDF file.
+The merged file will contain all the pages from the selected files in the order they are listed in the listbox.
- - Clear the selection and the output window.
+- **Split PDF**: You can split a PDF into separate pages.
+Each page will be saved as a separate PDF file.

 ## Usage
-Run the script.
-A window with a menu will appear.

- - Click on File -> Split PDF or Merge PDFs to open a new window.
- - In the new window, click on Select PDF file to select the PDF files you want to split or merge.
- - Use the Move Up and Move Down buttons to change the order of the selected files.
- - Click on Split PDF or Merge PDFs to perform the operation.
- - The output will be displayed in the text box at the bottom of the window.
- - Click on Clear to clear the selection and the output window.
-## Dependencies
- - Python 3
- - tkinter
- - PyPDF2
+Run the script using Python 3.
+A window will open with buttons for selecting files, moving files up and down the list, and merging or splitting PDFs.
+Select the PDF files you want to merge, arrange them in the desired order, and then click "Merge PDFs" to merge the files.
+To split a PDF, select a single PDF file and click "Split PDF".

 ## Note

-This is a basic script and may not handle all edge cases.
-It is intended for practice and learning Python.
-Always make sure to have a backup of your files before performing operations on them.
+This is a basic script created for the purpose of practicing Python.
+It may not include all the features of a full-fledged PDF manipulation tool.